RayYen6967/UMD_Info_Challenge_029/README.md

 *	What are some defining characteristics of the removed loans?
 *	How do the characteristics of loans that were removed from the PPP data compare to loans that were not removed from the PPP data?
-*	Is it possible to accurately predict whether or not a loan was removed from the data, using fields in the data set and/or additional information you incorporate?
+*	Is it possible to accurately predict whether or not a loan was removed from the data, using fields in the data set and/or additional information incorporated?

 ● Data:
 * Loans to Georgia businesses that were removed from the PPP database